jmarquesOT/sentilo-docs-test/docs/multitenant.rst

-For example, we could access to an organization named **Sample Organization**, with a **sample_organization** as organization identifier in a Senilo instance deployed in a host with name **example.com**:
+For example, we could access to an organization named **Sample Organization**, with a **sample_organization** as organization identifier in a Sentilo instance deployed in a host with name **example.com**:

 -  http://example.com/sentilo-catalog-web/sample_organization